 Next I, assess how strong they are in each of these categories and use the key below to decipher their behaviors, allowing me to understand their performance level, strengths, areas for improvement and draw a baseline in which to start:

 High In IQ – Technically proficient in their role but doesn’t work well with others and doesn’t understand how their work contributes to the bigger picture.
 Generally only motivated by selfish needs.
+Often considers themselves “the smartest person in the room”.

 High In MQ – Fast talkers, they understand what needs to be done but lack the aptitude and ability to work with others to accomplish a goal due to focus on self promotion of themselves or their personal agenda.
+They don’t deliver on what they say they will, often promise work on behalf of others.

 High In IQ & EQ – Hard workers and empathetic to team members and others they work with directly or indirectly, but have challenges around completing work if it isn’t prescriptive with step by step instructions.